pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 In some cases, MAAS connects with subnet which are not empty.
 Normally, the user has to tell MAAS about IP addresses which are already assigned on that subnet, and if that step is skipped, MAAS may assign and in-use IP address to one of the machines under its control, leading to an IP conflict.

 MAAS 2.7 alleviates this problem by detecting IPs in use on a subnet, so that it can avoid assigning that IP to a MAAS-managed machine.
 The system is not perfect; for example, if NIC on a subnet-connected machine is in a quiescent state -- or turned off -- MAAS may not detect it before duplicating the IP.
 Note that at least one rack controller must have access to the previously-assigned machine in order for this feature to work.
-MAAS 2.7 will also recognize when the subnet ARP cache is full and re-check the oldest IPs added to the cache to search for free IP addresses.
+MAAS 2.7 will also recognise when the subnet ARP cache is full and re-check the oldest IPs added to the cache to search for free IP addresses.

 ## Introductory NUMA / SR-IOV support